langmead-lab/reference_flow/README.md

 Reference flow is a computational genomics pipeline to align short sequencing reads with a number of reference genomes built with population genomic information included.

-The preprint will be posted on bioRxiv.
+The preprint ["Reducing reference bias using multiple population reference genomes"](https://doi.org/10.1101/2020.03.03.975219) is available on bioRxiv.

 The experiments we've done are provided in the [Reference Flow Experiments repository](https://github.com/langmead-lab/reference_flow-experiments).